GirlsCodersWarsaw/stripe_clerk/README.md

 SUMMARY
 =======
-This extension allows you to add Stripe payment module to your shop.
-You can link it with your Stripe account in order to charge money for orders.
+This extension allows you to add Stripe checkout.js payment module to your shop.
+You can link it with your Stripe account to charge money for clients orders.

 INSTALLATION
 ============